Monday, December 22, 2025

 How do I heal from everything that was taken away from me?

-At least with my employer, everything stolen must and will be returned, by law.
+At least with my employer, everything stolen must be returned, by law.
 They have a duty of care to comply with laws and regulations, and to provide a safe work environment.
-They must be held accountable for intentionally setting a psychopath on me and my family in diabolical adverse action.
+They must be held accountable for intentionally harming me and my family in diabolical adverse action.

-SafeWork NSW have a statutory duty to redress all the harm their gross negligence caused me and my family, for all these years they were derelict in their duties.
-They all have a duty of care to keep this family safe and to assist with the process of healing from this workplace trauma.
+SafeWork NSW have a statutory duty to redress all the harm their gross negligence caused all these years they were derelict in their duties.
+They all have a duty of care to keep this family safe and to assist with the process of healing from the workplace trauma.

 https://myersbriggspersonalitytest.org/what-is-the-most-rare-personality-type/